Yes, we do! But not in every market. It often entirely depends on the data from the MLS and/or vendor and if they include it in an IDX feed.

-Generally speaking, any RESO WebAPI feed that we tap into, that supports commercial data, we will pull it in for display on your website.
+Generally speaking, any RESO WebAPI feeds that support commercial data will pull in that data.

 What commercial types are there?

-There may be other property types as well, such as Medical, Industrial, Retail, Office, Bed/Breakfast, etc. These MLS specific unique types will display as one of the RESO property types.
+There may be other property types or subtypes as well, such as Medical, Industrial, Retail, Office, Bed/Breakfast, etc. These MLS-specific unique types will display as one of the RESO property types.

-Listings will display as "Commercial For Sale" or "Commercial For Rent", both on a listing preview and the full listing detail page.
-This would also be true for the other types as well!
+Listings will display as "Commercial For Sale" or "Commercial For Rent", both on the full listing detail page and the listing preview.

-Due to the nature of the residential search functionality, and the fact that commercial types do not support specific data fields, you will find that some feature displays either do not show up, or are left blank.
-This would be fields such as beds and baths (total, full and partial) and HOA fees specifically.
-These may appear as blank, 0 or display N/A. In some cases, you can use CSS to hide specific fields but you cannot target this based on property type.
+Due to the nature of the residential search functionality, and the fact that commercial types do not support specific data fields, you will find that some feature displays do not have all the listing data provided.
+This would be fields such as beds and baths (total, full, and partial) and HOA fees specifically.
+These may appear as blank, 0, or display N/A. In some cases, you can use CSS to hide specific fields but you cannot target this based on property type.
 Think of it as "all or nothing".

 If you specialize in commercial real estate, you may decide to create a website that only displays commercial data.
-There are some agents using Showcase IDX who have found great success using our search to power their commercial websites which co-mingles commercial, land, acreage & farm and multi-family property types.
+There are some agents using Showcase IDX who have found great success using our search to power their commercial websites which co-mingle commercial, land, acreage & farm, and multi-family property types.

-If you're taking this route, you can navigate to the settings area in your agent admin, find the search settings, and then scroll to the search restrictions area.
+If you're taking this route, you can navigate to the Search settings, and then scroll to the search restrictions area.
 Here, you can uncheck the residential property types to remove them from the website entirely, as shown below.

-Alternatively, if you only sell commercial real estate sometimes, and your main focus is on residential real estate, then you may opt for a dedicated commercial page on your residential website for those interested in such properties.
+If your main focus is residential, and occasionally sell commercial or work with referrals for commercial, then you may opt for a dedicated commercial page on your residential website for those interested in such properties.